--------------------------------------------------------------------------------

 [From "Human Nature" April 1978 ]

-One woman says to another, "Poor Maisie really has suffered for what she believes in."
+One woman says to another, "Poor Maisie really has suffered for what she

 "And what DOES she believe in?" asks the other.